Quickstart + Usage

 Getting Started: Minimal Example

-A brief analysis using H3K27ac (narrow mark) ChIP-seq data is carried out for demonstration.
+A brief analysis using H3K27ac (narrow) ChIP-seq data generated from human tissue samples is carried out for demonstration.

 Input Data